xwirkijowski/eudoros/README.md

 logger.withDomain('info', 'PaymentService', 'Processing payment', orderId);
 logger.withDomain('error', 'PaymentService', 'Payment failed', orderId, error);
 ```
-The `withDomain()` method provides an alternative way to log messages with an additional domain tag that appears after the timestamp.
+The `withDomain` method provides an alternative way to log messages with an additional domain tag that appears after the timestamp.
 This is useful for distinguishing logs from different components or modules in your application.

 Specified domain tag will also be included in the file logs (if enabled), making them easier to filter and analyze.

+> [!NOTE]
-> When using `withDomain()`, the domain tag is formatted using the same format array as defined in your level configuration.
+> When using `withDomain`, the domain tag is formatted using the same format array as defined in your level configuration.

 #### Method arguments